 The whole operation lives or dies on speed — once the heart stops, hypoxic brain damage becomes a clock.
 Alcor’s workflow:

-• Vitrification protocol: over four to six hours, blood is gradually replaced with M22 cryoprotectant, intended to prevent the ice-crystal formation that would destroy cell structures.
+- Vitrification protocol: over a period of hours, blood is gradually replaced with M22 cryoprotectant, intended to prevent the ice-crystal formation that would destroy cell structures.
+Perfusion times and quality vary considerably from case to case — that variation is visible in Alcor’s published case reports, and it is the single biggest determinant of how well a given patient is actually preserved.

 Neuro vs whole-body: why brain-only is Alcor’s signature

-Alcor offers two preservation options, and the price gap is steep:
+Alcor offers two preservation options, and the price gap is steep.
+These are minimum funding figures from Alcor’s published schedule, not estimates:

-• Neuro-preservation (~$200k–$250k): brain and upper cervical spine only.
+- Neuro-preservation — $80,000 minimum: brain and upper cervical spine only.
 The case for it: smaller volume means more uniform vitrification, more aggressive cooling, and lower storage cost — on the assumption that future technology could grow or synthesise a new body from the preserved connectome.

-• Whole-body preservation (~$500k+): the entire body, preserving peripheral organs and nervous system, as a hedge in case whole-body regeneration turns out to be the more tractable path.
+- Whole-body preservation — $200,000 minimum: the entire body, preserving peripheral organs and nervous system, as a hedge in case whole-body regeneration turns out to be the more tractable path.

 Neuro is Alcor’s signature because, in its framing, identity lives in synaptic patterns rather than the skeleton.
 Whether that framing is correct is, again, an open question riding on a future no one can verify — so treat the neuro/whole-body choice as a bet within a bet.